-Difficulty falling asleep or staying asleep through the night is a medical condition that may be episodic, that is, it comes and goes, or it may be chronic, lasting more than four weeks.
+Insomnia, difficulty falling asleep or staying asleep through the night are medical conditions that may be episodic, that is, they come and go, or may be chronic, lasting more than four weeks.

 While most people have an occasional rough night due to stress, travel or poor lifestyle choices people who chronically have trouble sleeping will awaken unrefreshed and have decreased functionality at work, in relationships, and driving on the highway.
 Insomnia is most common among the elderly, women, and those with depression, and can be a risk factor for obesity, poor immune function, high blood pressure, heart disease and diabetes.

 People vary in their need of sleep but most adults need seven to eight hours a night.
 Chronic insomnia is defined as three or more nights a week of sleeplessness for four months or more.

 Symptoms include difficulty falling asleep, waking up often during the night, trouble going back to sleep, waking up too early in the morning, feeling tired and irritable during the day, difficulty focusing on tasks, tension headaches, gastrointestinal upsets, depression, errors and accidents.